 Find more information here: https://cannaspire.com/how-to-open-a-dispensary-in-colorado/

 The 17th state to have an effective medical marijuana law is Connecticut.
 Residents with specific conditions can qualify for medical cannabis.
 In addition, people 21 years of age or older are permitted to possess up to 1.5 ounces of marijuana as of July 1, 2021.

 Find more information here: https://cannaspire.com/how-to-open-a-dispensary-in-connecticut

-As of May 2011, individuals aged 18 and older who suffer from certain severe or debilitating diseases were permitted to consume and possess up to six ounces of cannabis.
+Delaware legalized medical marijuana in May 2011, allowing individuals aged 18 and older who suffer from certain severe or debilitating diseases to consume and possess up to six ounces of cannabis.
 On April 23rd, 2023, Delaware also legalized recreational marijuana use for adults over 21 through the state legislature.
 Adults 21 and older may possess small quantities of marijuana for personal recreational use.
 However, growing for personal use remains illegal in Delaware.

 Find more information here: https://cannaspire.com/how-to-open-a-dispensary-in-delaware/